Rayc940/ece5160-fast-robot/lab2/lab.md

 #### Two Point Calibration

-To implement two point calibration, a helper function on Python was made to generate scale and offset.
+To implement two point calibration, a helper function in Python was made to generate scale and offset.
 A new switch case TWO_POINT_CALIBRATION was implemented that returns t, ax, ay, az over BLE.

 ```cpp
 Initialize t_acc, ax_list, ay_list, az_list